vojtech-filipec/vojtech-filipec.github.io/index.md

 description: Minimal tutorial on making a simple website with GitHub Pages
 ---

-As of now, this page is about two topics:
+This page collects various topics:

+### Kombucha brewing

+Kombucha got some prominence in the recent years, and this is [my take on it](pages/kombucha.md).

 ### The Best Ořechovka Ever prepared using Desing of Experiments

-The main purpose of setting this page up is to share how I applied the Design of Experiments (DoE) approach to fine-tuning the recipe for ořechovka, a semi-sweet, iodine-rich liquer made of non-ripe green wallnuts.
+The original purpose of setting up this page up is to share how I applied the Design of Experiments (DoE) approach to fine-tuning the recipe for ořechovka, a semi-sweet, iodine-rich liquer made of non-ripe green wallnuts.

 - [Ořechovka](pages/orechovka1.html): the initial idea
 - [Design of Experiment](pages/orechovka2.html): super-fast intro to how DoE works